dylanham/summit-training-classes/cloud-native/site/content/labs/logs.md

 Cloud Foundry aggregates logs related to your application.
 These include logs for components related to calls to your application.

 The browser app has been instrumented using <a href="http://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/1.0.9.RELEASE/" target="_blank">Spring Cloud Sleuth</a>.
-This add span information to your logs and can be easily hooked up to external systems for consumption.
+This adds span information to your logs and can be easily hooked up to external systems for consumption.

 ### Tailing Logs